compsciprojects2028-cloud/COMP-SCI-Projects-2028/README.md

 Click on Manage Workspace Trust (in blue) and click Trust (or Ctrl + Enter) to either open a folder or Clone a repository.

-From there, you can clone the repo by clicking "Clone repository", providing the URL to the COMP-SCI-Projects repository in the searchbar.
+From there, you can clone the repo by clicking "Clone repository", providing this URL (https://github.com/compsciprojects2028-cloud/COMP-SCI-Projects-2028.git) in the searchbar.
 Select where you want the cloned repository to be, and just like that, you've completed the first and arguably most important step!

 In that cloned repository, create a folder for your username, subfolders for the languages and code you want to submit and then open up your windows **command prompt** or Mac **terminal** to type the following sequence of instructions: